VoidXH/Cavern/README.md

 ```
 The length of this array is `listener.UpdateRate * Listener.Channels.Length`.

+## Unity quick start
+Cavern works exactly the same way as Unity's audio engine, only the names are
+different.
+For `AudioSource`, there's `AudioSource3D`, and for `AudioListener`,
+there's `AudioListener3D`, and so on.
+You will find all Cavern components in the
+component browser, under audio, and they will automatically add all their Unity
+dependencies.

 ## Development documents
 * [Scripting API](http://cavern.sbence.hu/cavern/doc.php?if=api/index) with descriptions of all public members for all public classes.
 * [Virtualizer repository](https://github.com/VoidXH/HRTF) which contains the raw IR measurements and detailed information about their use